 Aside from enjoying the powder on the mountain, you can also expect a great nightlife scene.
 The French Alps favorite, La Folie Douce is always jumping offering a range of music and entertainment.
 Through the town, the bars show all types of live sports and provide drink promotions and live music.
 If you still have enough energy after all of that you could test your skills on the town’s ice rink or head straight to the clubs and party till dawn.

-Tomorrowland Winter will be hitting the slopes of Alpe d’Huez, france on March 9 – 16, 2019.
+Tomorrowland Winter will be hitting the slopes of Alpe d’Huez, France on March 14 – 21, 2020.

 Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Tomorrowland Winter Festival 2019 using the map below!
+Book your stay for Tomorrowland Winter 2020 using the map below!

 The best and most unique action sports and adventure events in France